camilobdez/Pathfinder/README.md

 - Ma, D. (2020).
 Preventing Sexual Harassment Through a Path Finding Algorithm Using Nearby Search.
 Omdena.
 - Gauri, V. and Sandeep, C. (2019).
 Route-The Safe: A Robust Model for Safest Route Prediction Using Crime and Accidental Data.
 ResearchGate.
 - Keler, A. and Damascene, J. (2016).
 Safety-aware routing for motorised tourists based on open data and VGI.
 ResearchGate.
 - Techie Delight.
 (2022).
 Find the shortest path in a maze.
-Techie Delight.
 - Techie Delight.
 (2022).
 Shortest path in a maze – Lee Algorithm.
-Techie Delight.
 - Pencil Programmer.
 (2022).
 Shortest Path in Maze using Backtracking.
-Pencil Programmer.
 - Li, J. and Han, X. (2019).
 Revised Pulse Algorithm for Elementary Shortest Path Problem with Resource Constraints.
 Seventh International Symposium on Computing and Networking.

 ## Acknowledgements